smooker/pcbooker/README.md

 Laser graver tools for producing PCB (isolation etch)

 Gerber to HPGL converter (using pcb2gcode)
-Excellon DRL to gcode converter (helix drill for hole > 3.0mm)
+Excellon DRL to gcode converter (helix drill for hole > 3.0mm).
+Using CADSTAR 7.6 REP files for tools